 You do not need to burn a hole in your pocket to give a dapper stand to your aquarium.
 This step-by-step explains you how.
 It is perfect for both 29 and 55-gallon tanks.

 This wonder in wood can support a massive 125-gallon aquarium with ease.
 The directions come with the detailed plan and illustrations of the progress.
+The canopy makes the design unique.

 This cheery piece saves on the floor space while adding on to the aesthetics of your den.